 CBD oil contains cannabidiol as active ingredient, a component from the cannabis plant.
 CBD is a non-psychoactive substance, which does not give you a ‘high’ feeling.

 You should preferably buy CBD oil from the pharmacy because it meets the highest pharmaceutical quality requirements.
 Most of the times, the CBD oil that you can buy online or at the drugstore does not contain the amount of CBD that is stated on the label.
 The origin of the raw materials (industrial hemp fibre) is often unclear.
 It is also possible that the oil is contaminated with heavy metals or pesticides.
 The production of this CBD oil is not controlled by the government in most countries.
 These oils are sold as a nutritional supplement.

 Medicinal cannabis oil is oil made of pharmaceutical quality standardised medicinal cannabis.
 Medicinal cannabis oil is made using the products Bedrocan®, Bediol®, Bedrolite® and Bedica®.

 This oil may contain THC, depending on which materials have been used.
 These oils are produced in a pharmaceutical setting.
 The active substances are listed on the packaging.
 This is the only controlled cannabis oil.

-There are four pharmacies in the Netherlands that can supply medicinal CBD oil or cannabis oil.
-That is the Transvaal pharmacy in The Hague, MYCB1 in Amsterdam, Clinical Cannabis Care in Breukelen and the Verenigde Apotheken Limburg (United Pharmacies Limburg).
+There are three pharmacies in the Netherlands that can supply medicinal CBD oil or cannabis oil.
+That is the Transvaal pharmacy in The Hague, MYCB1 in Amsterdam and Clinical Cannabis Care in Breukelen.
 The cannabis oil is only available on prescription.
 Clinical Cannabis Care also provides CBD oil without a prescription.
 All Dutch pharmacies can supply dried cannabis buds.
 There are five types.
-These are supplied in 5 gram jars, in floss or granulate form.
+These are supplied in 5 gram jars, in flos or granulate form.